 Some of the aforementioned properties are leased from our Promoters and Directors and they are interested in our Company to the extent of the rents being paid to them under such lease agreements.
 These transactions with our Promoters and Directors have been made on an arm's length basis and in compliance with extant laws and regulations.
-Hence, we believe there might not be a conflict of interest on account of these properties being leased to our Company by our Promoters and Directors.
+Hence, there might not be a conflict of interest on account of these properties being leased to our Company by our Promoters and Directors.
 The duration of such property leases ranges from a period of sixty months to 1,080 months.
-Our Company incurs significant expenditure due to leasing of space for our offices, stock yards and fabricating units.
-The table below indicates payments under the leases which accounted for a significant portion of our cash outflow for the Fiscals 2024, 2023 and 2022:
+Our Company incurs expenditure due to leasing of space for our offices, stock yards and fabricating units.
+The table below indicates payments under the leases which accounted for a portion of our cash outflow for the period ended December 31, 2024 and for the Fiscals 2024, 2023 and 2022:

-Particulars March 31, 2024 March 31, 2023 March 31, 2022 Payments under the leases (in ₹ lakhs) 390.04 316.46 269.99
+Particulars As on December 31, 2024 Fiscal 2024 Fiscal 2023 Fiscal 2022 Payments under the leases 326.55 390.04 316.46 269.99

 We expect any units, stock yards and branch offices which we open in the future to be on leased property.
 As a result, our Company may incur higher expenses for leasing spaces which could lead to lower margins in our business in the future.
-While we do not believe that the increase in expenses due to lease payments will significantly affect our business operations in the future, we cannot assure you that our profit margins will not be affected by such increased expenses in the future.
+We cannot assure you that our profit margins will not be affected by such increased expenses in the future.
 Further, a number of lease deeds are currently under renewal process and we cannot assure that we will be able to renew the lease deeds on favourable terms.
 As our leases expire, we may fail to negotiate renewals, either on commercially acceptable terms or at all, which could cause us to pay increased occupancy costs or to close showrooms, sales outlets, service centres in desirable locations or to shift them, which may not necessarily yield best results.
 While, the long-term leases are renewable and extendable in nature, however in the event for unforeseen reasons such lease agreements are not renewed, we may be required to vacate the premises on the expiry of the lease period.